Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: System architecture and Implementation

 The server constitutes the core logic of the Empathic Prompting system, orchestrating the integration of user text and biometric context into an augmented prompt that conditions the LLM’s response.
 Its logic unfolds as a pipeline spanning three functional layers: (i) textual and bio-metric input aggregation, (ii) prompt builder, and (iii) a logging system for evaluation and reproducibility.

 At the input stage (i), the server receives two continuous parallel streams: the textual utterance sent by the Gradio-based client and the affective metadata streamed via the middleware.
 These data are received through dedicated REST API services exposed endpoints and continuously stored through our logging system (iii).
 In particular, since emotional tuples from the middleware come with a frequency of one second, those are stored in a thread-safe queue, named the Emotional Params Queue (EPQ).
 Upon receiving a textual message $M_t$, this is stored and appended to the conversation history $M_h$.
 Then the server temporally aggregates data from the EPQ, using a majority-vote filter across categorical emotions, complemented by averaging of valence and arousal values (only calculated on the majority emotion).
 The temporal window was set to $3$ seconds.
 This produces a compact and stable representation of the user’s current emotional state, which is embedded into the conversational context.
-This is formalized as $F_e = <Majority\_Emotion, Mean\_Valence, Mean\_Arousal, Timestamp>$.
-The final message provided to the prompt builder is the concatenation of $M_e = F_e \oplus M_h$.
+This is formalized as